 Exotic Pet Veterinarians

 The veterinary profession is drastically different than the human medical field since veterinarians are legally allowed to work on any species of animal and any field of medicine (orthopedic, dentistry, etc.) with the same degree.
-Once a veterinarian has completed their 8 years of college (4 in undergraduate college and 4 in veterinary college) they must pass the national test to grant them their veterinary license in the United States (called the North American Veterinary Licensing Examination or simply the NAVLE).
-Depending on which state the vet wants to work in they must then pass the state examination in order to be able to legally practice veterinary medicine.
-Each state has different tests and fees and the license requires a certain number of continuing education credits in order to be renewed each year (these credits are earned by attending conferences, lectures, etc.).
+Once a veterinarian has completed their eight years of college (four in undergraduate college and four in veterinary college) they must pass the national test to grant them their veterinary license in the United States (called the North American Veterinary Licensing Examination or simply the NAVLE).
+Depending on which state the vet wants to work in they must then pass the state examination to be able to legally practice veterinary medicine.
+Each state has different tests and fees and the license requires a certain number of continuing education credits to be renewed each year (these credits are earned by attending conferences, lectures, and the like.).

 Once a veterinarian has gone through all of this schooling and testing they may then provide veterinary care for dogs, cats, farm animals, exotic pets, and more.
 Some veterinarians choose to further their training by becoming specialized in a specific area of interest but they are not required to do so.
-For veterinarians that want to specialize in exotic pets there are several specialties that exist under the umbrella of the American Board of Veterinary Practitioners (ABVP).
+For veterinarians that want to specialize in exotic pets, several specialties exist under the umbrella of the American Board of Veterinary Practitioners (ABVP).
 These exotic pet specialties include avian (birds) practice, exotic companion mammal (primarily pocket pets) practice, and reptile/amphibian practice.
-The process to becoming certified in one of the ABVP specialties involves a number of things including case studies and another test to prove advanced knowledge.
+The process of becoming certified in one of the ABVP specialties involves several things including case studies and another test to prove advanced knowledge.
 Exotic pet vets that have achieved their specialization in one of the aforementioned specialties is one that you should be able to trust caring for your specific exotic pet but that doesn't mean that a vet that doesn't go through the specialization process isn't just as capable.

 Exotic Pet Veterinary Technicians and Nurses

-Vet techs, in most states, must complete either a 2 or 4 year college degree in Veterinary Technology from an approved school and then pass the Veterinary Technician National Examination (VTNE).
+Vet techs, in most states, must complete either a two- or four-year college degree in Veterinary Technology from an approved school and then pass the Veterinary Technician National Examination (VTNE).
 Depending on which state they work in they may or may not have a separate state examination.
 Some states do not even require that the vet tech passes the VTNE or have any credentialing body that oversees the technicians.
-For those states that do, the vet tech then needs to acquire a certain number of continuing education credits (just like vets) in order to renew their license or registration.
+For those states that do, the vet tech then needs to acquire a certain number of continuing education credits (just like vets) to renew their license or registration.

 There is only one specialty for vet techs that want to become specialized in exotic pets and that is through the Academy of Veterinary Technicians in Clinical Practice.
 The AVTCP offers an avian/exotic category as a specialty for credentialed vet techs and the process is lengthy.
 The application includes case studies, case reports, work history proof, letters of recommendation, and more and if this application is accepted they are then allowed to sit for the examination to prove their knowledge.